Connectedness of fractals associated with Arnoux-Rauzy substitutions: Further questions and counterexamples

-\paragraph{Connectedness and invertible substitutions} In the case of two-letter substitutions, it has been shown that the Rauzy fractal is connected if and only if the substitution is invertible~\cite{EI98}.
+In the case of a $2$-letter substitution $\sigma$, it has been shown that the Rauzy fractal of $\sigma$ is connected if and only if $\sigma$ is invertible~\cite{EI98}.
 (A substitution is \emph{invertible} if it extends to an automorphism of the free group.)

-We can see Theorem~\ref{thm:ARfractal} as a partial analogue of this fact for three-letter substitutions, because Arnoux-Rauzy substitutions are invertible.
-We are now going to see that Theorem~\ref{thm:ARfractal} seems difficult to generalize to a larger class of invertible substitutions.
-Let
+We can see Theorem~\ref{thm:ARfractal} as a partial analogue of this fact for $3$-letter substitutions, because Arnoux-Rauzy substitutions are invertible.
+The following example shows that Theorem~\ref{thm:ARfractal} does not hold for a larger class of invertible substitutions, namely the products of \emph{elementary} substitutions defined by